w3f/w3f-education/docs/Substrate/section4/project-structure.md

 ## Pallet Configuration - `Config<T>`

 A common pattern you may notice is a seemingly ambiguous generic type: `T`.
-If you are unfamiliar with generic types and their usage in Rust, below is a quick breakdown of how they work in this context.
+If you are unfamiliar with generic types and their usage in Rust, below is a quick explanation of how they work in this context.

 ### Use of generics and associated types